CapybaraCrowporation/houdini-comfyui-bridge/README.md

 - [x] Support to third party nodes
 - [x] Input to parameter promotion
 - [ ] Support to Comfy Paid API
-- [ ] Support to nodes with more than 16 inputs

 **Integration & Tools**
 - [x] Import and export Images